 A 2005 study published in the Journal of Agricultural and Food Chemistry suggests that cuminaldehyde, a component of cumin seeds, may be useful as a lead compound and a new agent for antidiabetic therapeutics because it helps improve glucose tolerance.

 And a 2017 study found that administering cumin supplements to patients with type 2 diabetes decreased serum levels of insulin, fasting blood sugar and glycosylated hemoglobin.
 Patients receiving 100-milligram and 50-milligram cumin capsules a day experienced beneficial effects.

 7. Has Antiviral and Antibacterial Properties

 Cumin seeds help to fight viral infections and illnesses, such as helping to prevent the common cold or flu, by acting as a disinfectant and antiviral agent.
 Cumin seeds have even been tested against E. coli, which is bacteria that normally lives in the intestines of healthy people and animals.
 Most varieties of E. coli are harmless or cause relatively brief diarrhea.
-But a few particularly nasty strains can cause severe abdominal cramps, bloody diarrhea and vomiting.
+A few particularly nasty strains, however, can cause severe abdominal cramps, bloody diarrhea and vomiting.

 A 2008 study investigated the antibacterial mechanism of carvacrol and thymol, two components in cumin seeds, against E. coli.
-The study included a 200 milligram treatment that proved carvacrol and thymol had the desired antimicrobial effect on E. coli.
+The study included a 200 milligram treatment that proved carvacrol and thymol had the desired antimicrobial effect against the bacteria.

 8. High Source of Iron